ashok-khanna/lisp-notes/README.md

     (setf x 1 y 2)

-    ;; Example of using a "getter" with setf
+    ;; Example of using a getter with setf

     (defvar *list* '(1 2 3 4))